Summary

 - Always have safe sex – use condoms (male and female) and dams for all types of sex to prevent gonorrhoea infection.
 Remember that gonorrhoea may be spread through unprotected oral sex.

-- It is important to let your sexual partner or partners know that you have gonorrhoea so that they can be tested and treated.
+- It is important to let your sexual partner or partners know if you are diagnosed with gonorrhoea so that they can be tested and treated.
 Your local doctor or sexual health centre can help you to do this.

 On this page